dataPlor/hermes-client/README.md

 - `dev` - Run with file watching and required permissions
 - `start` - Run the main module
 - `hermes` - Run the Hermes MCP client with a search query
+- `hermes-example` - Run a series of examples that demonstrate the client.
 - `test` - Run all tests
 - `fmt` - Format code using Deno's formatter
 - `lint` - Lint code using Deno's linter